pathakanupam/Covid19-India-dashboard-using-R_Shinydashboard/README.md

 # Covid19-India-dashboard-using-R_Shinydashboard

 ### This Project was done to apply the knowledge of webscrapping and to build a webapp dashboard to showcase the number of confirmed cases, deaths and recovered cases in India.
+### Python Webscraper Fetech_data.py file was deployed on AWS EC2 instance and scheduled using cron at every 6 hours to fetch the Statewise status table from MoHFW site and update the local database on the AWS servers.

 ### Languages and Libraries Used :
 #### * Python - BeautifulSoup, requests, pandas